Foozinator/ttrpg_ai_sim_framework/README.md

 ### Core Framework Documents
 - **Primary Framework**: `framework/AI_TTRPG_Player_Framework.md` - Read this first and in full
 - **Game System**: `game-systems/[system-name]/` - Load relevant system rules
+   - If the requested system is not in this folder, generate a working draft for the GM to review.
 - **Campaign Info**: `campaigns/[campaign-name]/campaign_info.md` - Context for ongoing campaigns

 ### Key Behavioral Guidelines